kschang77/portfoliov5/README.md

 > [Algorithm for file updates in Python](https://github.com/kschang77/portfoliov5/blob/main/Algorithm%20for%20file%20updates%20in%20Python.pdf) (It's a good thing I [already know Python!](https://www.coursera.org/account/accomplishments/professional-cert/NWFAAQPTAHCJ))

-Course 8: Put it to Work: Prepare to Cybersecurity Jobs: starting 6/4/23
+Course 8: Put it to Work: Prepare to Cybersecurity Jobs: [completed 6/4/23](https://www.coursera.org/account/accomplishments/professional-cert/5PS4UGXW7P37)

+In case anyone is reading this... know of someone in San Francisco looking for a junior cybersecurity analyst?